-Preface to Edition 1.0.0
+Preface to Edition 1.2.0

 IHO S-164 is dependent for some of its content on the existence of comprehensive test datasets (which it documents) and systems which have implemented correctly the requirements of IHO S-100 (and allied) standards.
 As the initial version of S-164 few, if any, S-100 systems, with Duel Fuel mode enabled are in existence and many of the datasets are still under development.
 Therefore, many of the tests documented do not contain reference screenshots from S-100 implementations – where this is the case screenshots have been noted with “[TBD]” (“to be determined”).
 As version 2.0.0 is developed, and implementation of S-100 matures these gaps will be filled in this manual.
 Until version 2.0.0 of this standard is created all screenshots should therefore be seen as indicative.

+This version of the manual accompanies exchange sets that have been created for initial testing.
+Not all exchange sets are complete yet.
+Where exchange sets are available, the tests which use them have had the text updated to reflect the content.
+Conversely, if an exchange set is missing, then the test has not been updated.

-Additionally, references to both IEC61174 and IHO S-98 v1.0.0 should be viewed as indicative as both standards are in the process of revision at the time of publication of S-164 v1.0.0
+Additionally, references to both IEC61174 and IHO S-98 v1.0.0 should be viewed as indicative as both standards are in the process of revision at the time of publication of S-164 v1.2.0